 The Tampa Riverwalk is one of downtown’s best features.
 Waterfront views, a wide multi-use trail and plenty of activities along the way make it a one-stop shop for a fun and cheap date night by the water.
 Notable stops and activities include Armature Works, Curtis Hixon Waterfront Park, the Pirate Water Taxi (such a fun way to get around) Ulele, and Tampa Bay SUP, just to name a few.

 Get your adrenaline pumping on a multi-hour adventure zipping above water and the treetops at Empower Adventures in Oldsmar.
-This zip line adventure park boasts five zip lines, the longest of which is 650 feet, a 200-foot suspension bridge over water, plus fun challenges along the way like rope bridges and log swings.
+This zip line adventure park boasts five zip lines, a 200-foot suspension bridge over water, plus fun challenges like rope bridges and log swings along the way.
 Options include the Zip Line Adventure, Moonlight Canopy Tour (select weekends), and the romantic Sunset Zip Line Adventure (Saturdays and Sundays).
 Reservations in advance are required.

 4. Myakka River State Park